02 Sep New Single Origin Coffee: From the northernmost coffee plantation in the world!

 So finally on a Sunday morning at 7:00am on the side of the Pacific Highway (which must have looked very strange to the passing traffic!)
 I collected the beans.

-How did you find out about this single origin coffee?
+How did you find out about this coffee?

 I am always on the lookout for interesting origins and this definitely fits the bill.